phetsims/rosetta/doc/how-to-change-a-string-key.md

 --------------------------------------------------

 Below are the steps for changing a string in a common code repository (as opposed to in a simulation).
-This is done as a checklist so that it can be easily pasted into a GitHub issue.
+This is done as a checklist so that it can be easily pasted into a GitHub issue.  **Make sure you have read the "Background" section before starting on this.**

 The checklist is written assuming a single string key is being changed, but the same process applies for multiple string keys, and several can be changed at once if necessary.